 Detecting abuse of a loved one in a nursing home is a common concern.
 While not all forms of abuse leave visible scars or bruises, it is important to note that many signs can be identified through detailed conversations with residents.

 Physical injuries are the most commonly reported form of nursing home abuse and are also the easiest to detect.
 Injuries sustained on the body make abuse by nursing home staff more apparent and reportable.
 Examples of physical injuries to watch for include bruises, scars, burns, or any unusual sores or marks that may require medical attention.

 If your loved one requires medical treatment, it is crucial to consult a qualified healthcare professional to ensure their well-being.
 If the nursing home’s abuse contributed to their injuries, our Sugar Land lawyers may be able to help.
 We can file a claim for past and future medical expenses resulting from the nursing home’s neglect or abuse.

-Not all elderly people under the care of Sugar Land nursing homes suffer from physical abuse.
-Some are subjected to emotional abuse, which may be detected through drastic changes in moods and personality, a sudden fear of social interaction, withdrawal from hobbies, refusal to meet family members, or a general dislike for nursing home staff.
-These emotional signs may be easily attributed to a resident’s personality or mental health, so it’s advisable to inquire further about the care the resident receives.
+Not all elderly individuals in Sugar Land nursing homes experience physical abuse.
+Some may be subjected to emotional abuse, which can be detected through noticeable changes in mood and personality, sudden fear of social interaction, withdrawal from hobbies, refusal to meet family members, or a general aversion to nursing home staff.
+These emotional signs may be initially attributed to the resident’s personality or mental health, so it is important to inquire further about the care they receive.